-Configure Database server
+Configure Database Server

 Note

-Parts of this page also applies to both supported database servers.
 We can’t provide a complete how to and will only enlighten the relevant parts for Zammad.

 Within database.yml (config/ directory) you can define the allowed pool size.
 By default each Zammad process takes up to 50 connections (pool: 50).